17 Sneakers That Are More At Home Paired With A Suit Than On The Field

 How to wear sneakers with a suit

 Wearing sneakers with a suit has gradually evolved from a fashion faux pas to a radical styling move and is now considered the norm.
 However, it’s not a free-for-all.
-To convey a sense of sophisticated irreverence — and not merely look like you forgot to change your footwear after a gym session — leave the tattered trainers and sports-specific sneakers behind.
+To convey a sense of sophisticated irreverence—and not merely look like you forgot to change your footwear after a gym session—leave the tattered trainers and sports-specific sneakers behind.
 Instead, opt for streamlined, low-profile silhouettes in elevated materials; think leather, suede, and faux leather over more technical fabrics such as mesh and foam.

 When it comes to selecting the right sneakers to wear with a suit, taking proportions into consideration is key.
 The slim-fitting suits that have dominated menswear (think Tom Ford, Thom Browne, Theory, and Calvin Klein) over the past decade are best paired with equally streamlined sneakers.
 Opt for slim, sleek leather kicks in neutral hues of black, brown, beige, and charcoal.
 Some of the best brands for elevated slimline sneakers include Berluti, Brunello Cucinelli, Oliver Cabell, Common Projects, Zegna, and even certain Adidas varieties.
-When styling sneakers with a slim-fitting suit, ensure your trousers have little to no break (opt for no break, quarter break, or half break) — this ensures your sneaker and suit combo looks intentional rather than sloppy.
+When styling sneakers with a slim-fitting suit, ensure your trousers have little to no break (opt for no break, quarter break, half break, or even slightly cropped) — this ensures your sneaker and suit combo looks intentional rather than sloppy.

 The best sneakers to wear with a suit